Trump's post-attack talk doesn't change terror response

 At the White House, Sanders called for improvements in biometric and biographical data for immigrants, to require more documentation and verification and better sharing of intelligence with foreign law enforcement and intelligence services.

-But there are no guarantees that an enhanced vetting system may be ineffective in predicting whether an immigrant will be radicalized and embrace terror years hence.
+But there are no guarantees that an enhanced vetting system may be effective in predicting whether an immigrant will be radicalized and embrace terror years hence.
 The courts have also repeatedly curtailed Trump's plans for strict restrictions on entry by citizens of states with a history of terrorism.

 Uzbekistan, meanwhile, was not on the list of nations covered by the plan's latest iteration.